COVID-19 Updates & Resources

 Start planning your next adventure by ordering our visitor guide or navigating through our website to learn more about how you can enjoy your favourite activities in our area.

-Need to reach a regional visitor centre?
-You can reach visitor centres in Algoma here by clicking here
+Need to reach a travel information centre in our region?
+You can reach visitor centres in Algoma by clicking here

 Need help navigating Ontario?
 Our friends at Ontario Travel are happy to help: